parca-dev/parca-agent/README.md

                                   The duration to cache debuginfo upload exists checks for.
       --debuginfo-upload-timeout-duration=2m
-                                  The timeout duration to cancel uplod requests.
+                                  The timeout duration to cancel upload
+                                  requests.
 ```

 ## Roadmap